 PELVIC FLOOR ANATOMY AND APPLIED PHYSIOLOGY.
 Varuna Raizada, Ravinder K. Mittal.
 2008

-What is important is feeling your pelvic floor muscles working.
+So look at the pictures and think about your pelvic floor muscles working whatever you are doing.
 The strong Base needed for pain-free movement.

-It is valuable to appreciate the complexity of the structures of the human pelvis - bones, muscles, connective tissues, without needing to know the details.
-Look at the PELVIS - ANATOMY PICTURES page.
+It is valuable to appreciate the complexity of the structures of the human pelvis - bones, muscles, connective tissues so have a look at the pelvis anatomy pictures page.

 NOTE: When I talk of the pelvic floor muscles I mean the layer known as the pelvic diaphragm, the deepest muscles of the pelvis.